Swrve/swrve-ios-sdk/README.md

 ### Sending Virtual Economy Events ###

+To ensure virtual currency events are not ignored by the server, make sure the currency name configured in your app matches exactly the Currency Name you enter in the App Currencies section on the App Settings screen (including case-sensitive).
+If there is any difference, or if you haven’t added the currency in Swrve, the event will be ignored and return an error event called Swrve.error.invalid_currency.
+Additionally, the ignored events will not be included in your KPI reports.
+For more information, see [Add Your App](http://docs.swrve.com/getting-started/add-your-app/).

 If your app has a virtual economy, send the purchase event when users purchase in-app items with virtual currency.

 ```